 - Toe off - Pushing off with the toes to propel us forwards

 - Acceleration - The period from toe off to maximum knee flexion in order for the foot to clear the ground

 - Mid-swing - The period between maximum knee flexion and the forward movement of the tibia (shin bone) to a vertical position

 - Deceleration - The end of the swing phase before heel strike

-When running, a higher proportion of the cycle is swing phase as the foot is in contact with the ground for a shorter period.
-Because of this there is now no double stance phase, and instead there is a point where neither feet are in contact with the ground, this is called the flight phase.
+When running, a higher proportion of the cycle is the swing phase as the foot is in contact with the ground for a shorter period.
+Because of this, there is now no double stance phase, and instead there is a point where neither feet are in contact with the ground.
+This is called the flight phase.
 As running speed increases, stance phase becomes shorter and shorter.

 Corrections to your Gait Cycle

 If it is found that there is an abnormality of your gait cycle.
 This can usually be correct with a change in footwear, the use of orthotics or an exercise programme.